A priori estimates for the motion of charged liquid drop: A dynamic approach via free boundary Euler equations: Introduction and the main result

 In this paper we are interested in finding a priori estimates which guarantee that the system \eqref{system} does not develop singularities.
 To this aim we fix a small $\alpha>0$ and define

 We note that $\alpha$ can be any positive number.
+We could also replace the $C^{1,\alpha}$-norm by the $C^{1,\text{Dini}}$-norm, but we choose to work with H\"older norms as the problem is already technically involved.
 Our goal is to show that if the quantity $\Lambda_T$ is bounded then the flow can be extended beyond time $T$ and is smooth if the initial data is smooth.
 We will prove this in a quantitative way and define an energy quantity of order $l \geq 1$ as

 where $\lfloor \frac32(l+1) \rfloor$ denotes the integer part of $\frac32(l+1)$.
 We define the Hilbert space for half-integers $H^{\frac32k}(\Omega_t)$ via extension in Section 2.
 In the last term we use a Hilbert space of integer order since it simplifies the calculations.
 The fact that the boundedness of $\tilde E_l(t)$ for every $l$ implies the smoothness of the flow will be clear from the results in Section 8.
 Indeed, we first show that the bound on $\hat E_l(t) $ implies a bound for the pressure $p$.
 By the a priori estimate we know that the fluid domain remains $C^{1,\alpha}$-regular.
 We use this and estimates for harmonic functions to conclude that the bound on the pressure implies bound on the curvature (see Lemma \ref{lem:press-curv}), which then gives the regularity of the fluid domain $\Omega_t$.